SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 true
 >
 ```
-when testing the boolean result we dont compare it again with /F
+when testing the boolean result we don't compare it again with /F
 we just do this
 ```
 > 0 0 =(`t`)